common-voice/community-playbook/README.md

 * Text creator - Generate your own sentences and release them under public domain.
 * Validator - Help validate and review existing cleaned-up sentences.
 * Mobilizer - Help people in the community to get started and keep contributing.
-* Developer - Develop, maintain and update the sentence tooling.
+* Developer - Develop, maintain and update the sentence tooling
+* Linguist - Providing advice on grammatically or linguistic needs, for example, large corpus validation

 ### Channels